 After 40 days of fasting for Lent, Poles pull out all the stops with a feast that begins on Easter morning and doesn't end until well past Easter Monday.
 Polish desserts are varied and delicious.
 These are some of the most popular ones for Easter.
-Probably the most conspicuous of all the desserts is the Easter lamb cake, representing the Paschal Lamb, that takes center stage on the dining table.
+Probably the most conspicuous of all the desserts is the Easter lamb cake, representing the Paschal Lamb, which takes center stage on the dining table.

 01 of 07